Sitcom Writer

 What do you think was the most underrated sitcom of the past 10 years?

-Asked by Trevor over 12 years ago
+Asked by Trevor almost 13 years ago

 This is tough.
 I think Strangers with Candy, an old Amy Sedaris show on Comedy Central should have gotten the audience of a 2 and 1/2 Men.
 I think Spaced a British show starring Simon Pegg is close to perfect.
 Actual American Network Sitcoms?
 Right now not enough people watch Community (perhaps too insider?).
 And not enough people watch Cougar Town (perhaps they still think it's a show about an old woman humping young boys?) in my humble opinion.